 Description of the issue

-The issue seems to have first appeared a few months ago.
-The first time we encountered it was maybe around July, 2018.
+The first time we encountered this issue was maybe around July, 2018.
 Microsoft probably made some changes in SharePoint Search schema, and the property “PictureThumbnailURL” wouldn’t get values anymore.
 Pre-existing values were conserved, though.

 Scope of the issue